Variable Selection with ABC Bayesian Forests: Simulation Study

-We evaluate the performance of ABC Bayesian Forests on simulated data where we can gauge their effectiveness against the true underlying signal.
-We consider the following performance criteria: False Discovery Proportion (FDP), Power (defined as the proportion of true signals discovered as such), $F_1$-measure (\cite{bleich2014variable}) and area under ROC curve (AUC).
-The $F_1$ measure is obtained as the harmonic mean of Power and Precision (defined as the proportion of true signals among positives), i.e. $F_1=2\cdot \frac{\text{Power}\cdot\text{Precision}}{\text{Power}+\text{Precision}}.$ The $F_1$ score measures the capability to retrieve signal and, at the same time, avoid false identifications.
-The value $F_1=1$ signals correct recovery of the true model without any mistakes.
+{ We evaluate the performance of ABC Bayesian Forests on simulated data.
+We consider the following performance criteria: Precision $= 1-\text{FDP}= \frac{\text{TP}}{\text{TP}+\text{FP}}$, Power $= \frac{\text{TP}}{\text{TP}+\text{FN}}$(defined as the proportion of true signals discovered as such), {Hamming Distance (HD)= FP+FN} (where FP and FN denotes the number of false positives and false negatives, respectively) and the area under the ROC curve (AUC).
 Traditionally, AUC assesses how well a classification method can differentiate between two classes in the absence of a clear decision boundary.
-We use this criterion to assess variable selection, since many of the treed selection methods are based on an importance measure and, as such, do not have a clear decision boundary.
-We consider four simulation setups: \paragraph{Linear setup} For the linear setup, we first draw $\x_i$ for $i=1,\dots,n$ independently from $\mathcal{N}_p (0, \Sigma)$, where $\Sigma=(\sigma_{ij})_{i,j=1}^{p,p}$ with $\sigma_{ii}=1$ and $\sigma_{ij}=0.6$ for $i\neq j$.
-Only the first 5 variables are related to the outcome via the mean function $f_0(\x_i)=x_{i1} +2 x_{i2}+3x_{i3}-2x_{i4}-x_{i5}$.
-The responses are obtained from \eqref{model} with $\sigma^2=1$.
+We use this criterion to assess variable importance since many of the considered selection methods are based on an importance measure and, as such, do not have a clear decision boundary.